Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis

 \subsection{AnyChange for Zero-shot Change Detection}

-The AnyChange model developed by \cite{zheng2024segment} introduces a training-free framework for zero-shot change detection for RS imagery (Fig. \ref{fig:forest-chat-diagram} lower left, Fig. \ref{fig:any-change-diagram}).
-The method builds on the Segment Anything Model (SAM) \citep{kirillov2023segment}, adapting its latent space for bi-temporal analysis without requiring fine-tuning.
+AnyChange \citep{zheng2024segment} introduces a training-free framework for zero-shot change detection in RS imagery (Fig. \ref{fig:forest-chat-diagram} lower left, Fig. \ref{fig:any-change-diagram}), building on the Segment Anything Model (SAM) \citep{kirillov2023segment} without requiring fine-tuning or architectural modifications.
+It exploits the structured semantic properties of SAM's latent space to perform bi-temporal latent matching, comparing per-mask embeddings across temporal images using cosine similarity to identify semantically inconsistent regions.
+Temporal symmetry is ensured through bidirectional matching, with change predictions obtained by ranking confidence scores or thresholding on embedding angles.
 The model is designed to generalise across unseen change types and data distributions, producing either pixel-level or instance-level predictions.
-It supports three modes of operation: fully-automatic, semi-automatic (threshold-based), and prompt-guided using point inputs.
+The model supports fully-automatic, semi-automatic (threshold-based), and point prompt-guided modes of operation.

-The approach is grounded in the structured properties of SAM's latent space.
-Mask embeddings generated by the image encoder provide semantic information such that objects of the same category (e.g. water, buildings, bare land) cluster together within a single image.
-Furthermore, corresponding object categories across temporally separated images of the same location remain closely aligned despite differences in imaging conditions (e.g. seasonality).
-These intra-image and inter-image semantic consistencies provide the foundation for adapting SAM to RSCD without retraining or architectural modifications.

-AnyChange employs a bi-temporal latent matching strategy in which object masks are first generated for each temporal image using SAM, and embeddings for each mask are computed by averaging the corresponding image encoder inputs.
-The semantic similarity between embeddings is quantified using a cosine-based metric, allowing changes to be identified as deviations between corresponding object embeddings over time.
-The method ensures temporal symmetry by performing bidirectional matching between time points.
-Change predictions can then be obtained either by ranking confidence scores or applying a threshold on embedding angles.